Those of you who have spent time in Rome or in many other cities in the world have seen them.

 Of the 28 existing obelisks standing today, only 6 are in Egypt.
 The rest are located in London, Paris, Istanbul, New York and Rome.
 Why each of these treasures stands where it is today is literally a biography of each.

-After standing in Egypt for a thousand years plus (the oldest surviving obelisk is over 4,000 years old) there came a turn when the Emperor Augustus began moving them out of Egypt commencing after his defeat of Antony and Cleopatra.
+After standing in Egypt for a thousand years plus (the oldest surviving obelisk is over 4,000 years old) there came a turn when the Emperor Augustus began moving them out of Egypt commencing with his defeat of Antony and Cleopatra.